quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductStates.md

 properties of the corresponding system, and can for example be used to recognize symmetries and detect phase transitions.

-The same Schmidt coefficients can be used to compute the bipartitie entanglement entropy across the cut as
+The same Schmidt coefficients can be used to compute the bipartite entanglement entropy across the cut as

 ```{math}